adrianomnn/D2D_Data2Dashboard/notebooks/analysis_thoughts.md

-To decide on the most appropriate charts for visualizing the insights from the dataset, we need to consider the nature of the data and the insights we want to convey.
-Here are the steps and reasoning for each insight:

-1. **Demographic Overview (Age and Gender):**
-   - The dataset provides information about age and gender.
-A histogram can effectively show the distribution of ages, while a pie chart or bar chart can depict the gender distribution.
-   - **Final chart:** Histogram for age distribution and a pie chart for gender distribution.

-2. **Investment Preferences:**
-   - The dataset includes several investment avenues such as Mutual Funds, Equity Market, Debentures, etc. A bar chart can be used to compare the mean or total investment in each avenue.
-   - **Final chart:** Bar chart showing the average investment in each avenue.
+The dataset provides insights into personal finance behaviors, focusing on investment preferences and financial objectives.
+Here are the key insights and the corresponding visualizations:

+1. **Investment Preferences by Gender**: We want to explore if there are differences in investment preferences between genders.
+A stacked bar chart can effectively show the distribution of investment avenues (Mutual Funds, Equity Market, etc.) by gender.
+This will help us understand if certain investment types are more popular among males or females.

+2. **Age Distribution and Investment Choices**: The age range is relatively narrow, but it's important to see how age correlates with investment choices.
+A box plot can show the distribution of ages for different investment avenues, highlighting any age-related trends in investment behavior.

-3. **Investment Monitoring Frequency:**
-   - The dataset contains information on how frequently individuals monitor their investments.
-A bar chart can illustrate the distribution of monitoring frequencies.
+3. **Investment Monitoring Frequency**: Understanding how frequently individuals monitor their investments can provide insights into their engagement level.
+A pie chart showing the distribution of investment monitoring frequencies (Daily, Weekly, Monthly) will illustrate this aspect.
-   - **Final chart:** Bar chart for investment monitoring frequency.

-4. **Savings Objectives and Reasons:**
-   - The dataset provides categorical data on savings objectives and reasons for choosing specific investment types.
-A stacked bar chart can show the distribution of reasons for each savings objective.
-   - **Final chart:** Stacked bar chart for savings objectives and reasons.

-5. **Expected Returns:**
-   - The dataset includes expected return percentages.
-A pie chart can show the proportion of individuals expecting different return ranges.
-   - **Final chart:** Pie chart for expected returns.

-By using these charts, we can effectively communicate the key insights from the dataset, focusing on demographic characteristics, investment preferences, monitoring habits, savings objectives, and expected returns.
+4. **Savings Objectives and Investment Avenues**: It's crucial to see how savings objectives align with chosen investment avenues.
+A heatmap can display the relationship between savings objectives and investment avenues, showing which objectives are associated with which types of investments.

+5. **Expected Returns and Investment Preferences**: Analyzing the expected returns against investment preferences can reveal risk tolerance levels.
+A scatter plot with jitter can show the relationship between expected returns and the number of investments in different avenues.

+For each visualization, we will ensure clear titles, labels, and annotations to highlight key insights.
+We will use colorblind-friendly palettes and ensure proper formatting for readability.